Home / Itinerary

 Highlight MammalsRed Panda, Golden-snub-nosed Monkey, Tibetan Fox, Hog Badger, Takin, Tibetan Macaque, Reeves's Muntjac, Chinese Goral, Tufted Deer, Sambar, Masked Palm Civet, etc.

-Other AttractionsTibetan culture, wild panda habitat, delicate food
+Other AttractionsTibetan culture, wild panda habitat, and delicate food

 Habitats Coveredsubtropical forests, woodlands, grasslands, snow mountains, wetlands